laro/Cone/README.md

         - `toUpper(Sting)` -> `String`
         - `toLower(Sting)` -> `String`
     - Sorting
-- `StringView`
-    - to iterate over all grapheme clusters (i.e. may consist of multiple code points) of a string
-        - `for graphemeCluster in "abc 🥸👮🏻"`
-            - "a", "b", "c", " ", "🥸", "👮🏻"
-            - "\x61", "\x62", "\x63", "\x20", "\xf0\x9f\xa5\xb8", "\xf0\x9f\x91\xae\xf0\x9f\x8f\xbb"
-    - A bit slow, as it has to find grapheme cluster boundaries.
-    - It is recommended to mostly use the standard functions for string manipulation anyway, you seldomly need grapheme-cluster-based iteration.
-But when you do, this probably is the correct way.
-- `UInt32`
-    - to iterate over all code points of a string,
-        - `for codePoint in "abc 🥸👮🏻".asCodePoints()`
-        - 0x00000061, 0x00000062, 0x00000063, 0x00000020, &nbsp; 0x0001F978, &nbsp; 0x0001F46E, 0x0001F3FB
-    - Independent of the encoding (so, the same for UTF-8/16/32),
-        - called "auto decoding" in D.
-    - ~~`CodePoint` == `UInt32`~~
-        - ~~No distinct type for code points necessary, or would it be useful?~~
-    - A bit faster, but still slow, as it has to find code point boundaries in UTF-8/16 strings.
-    - Fast with UTF-32, **but** even with UTF-32 not all grapheme clusters fit into a single code point,
-        - so not:
-            - emoji with modifier characters like skin tone or variation selector,
-            - diacritical characters (äöü…, depending on the normal form chosen),
-            - surely some more …
-        - Often slower than UTF-8, due to its size (cache, memory bandwidth)
-- `Char` == `Char8`
-    - to iterate over all code units (bytes/characters) of an UTF-8 string,
-        - `for ch in "abc 🥸👮🏻".asArray()`
-        - `for ch in "abc 🥸👮🏻"utf8.asArray()`
-        - `for ch in UTF8String("abc 🥸👮🏻").asArray()`
-            - 0x61, 0x62, 0x63, 0x20, &nbsp; 0xf0, 0x9f, 0xa5, 0xb8, &nbsp; 0xf0, 0x9f, 0x91, 0xae, 0xf0, 0x9f, 0x8f, 0xbb
+- `ASCIIString`, a string containing only ASCII characters.
-    - to iterate over all bytes/characters of an ASCII string,
+    - Iteration over an `ASCIIString` or `ASCIIStringView` by `Char`==`Char8`==`Byte`
-        - `for ch in "abc"ascii`
+        - `for char in "abc"ascii`
-            - Compilation error, if string contains non-ASCII characters.
-        - `for ch in ASCIIString("abc")`
-            - Exception thrown, if string contains non-ASCII characters.
             - 0x61, 0x62, 0x63
             - 'a', 'b', 'c'
-    - to iterate over all bytes/characters of a Latin1 (ISO 8859-1) string,
-        - `for ch in "äbc"latin1`
-            - Compilation error, if string contains non-Latin1 characters.
+            - Compilation error, if string contains non-ASCII characters.
-        - `for ch in Latin1String("äbc")`
+            - `same for for char in ASCIIString("abc")`
-            - Exception thrown, if string contains non-Latin1 characters.
+                - but Exception thrown, if string contains non-ASCII characters.
+    - Implicitly convertable to `String`==`UTF8String`.
+        - Very fast conversion, as all characters have the same binary representation.
+- `Latin1String`, a string containing only Latin-1 (ISO 8859-1) characters.
+    - Iteration over an `Latin1String` or `Latin1StringView` by `Char`==`Char8`==`Byte`
+        - `for char in "äbc"latin1`
             - 0xe4, 0x62, 0x63
             - 'ä', 'b', 'c'
-- `Char16`
-    - to iterate over strings encoded as UTF-16 with `.asArray()`
-        - `for ch16 in "abc 🥸👮🏻"utf16.asArray()`
-        - `for ch16 in UTF16String("abc 🥸👮🏻").asArray()`
-            - 0x0061, 0x0062, 0x0063, 0x0020, &nbsp; 0xD83E, 0xDD78, &nbsp; 0xD83D, 0xDC6E, 0xD83C, 0xDFFB
-- `Char32`
-    - to iterate over strings encoded as UTF-32 with `.asArray()`
-        - `for ch32 in "abc 🥸👮🏻"utf32.asArray()`
+            - Compilation error, if string contains non-Latin-1 characters.
-        - `for ch32 in UTF32String("abc 🥸👮🏻").asArray()`
+            - `same for for char in ASCIIString("abc")`
-            - 0x00000061, 0x00000062, 0x00000063, 0x00000020, &nbsp; 0x0001F978, &nbsp; 0x0001F46E , 0x0001F3FB
+                - but Exception thrown, if string contains non-Latin1 characters.
+    - Explicitly convertable to `String`==`UTF8String`.
+        - Not so fast conversion as with ASCIIString, as typically some characters need to be translated into two UTF-8 code units.
 - `Char8`, `Char16`, `Char32`
     - are like `UInt8`, `UInt16`, `UInt32`,
     - but considered as _different_ types for parameter overloading.